Blackwell805/CodingDojo/Mern/react/howToSetUpReact.md

 --IMPORTANT THINGS TO HAVE:
 ----e.preventDefault();
 ----sifting operator (...example)
 ----For a form, be sure to have <form onSubmit=> to make sure it's being submitted.
+Needs to have input="text" as well.
+----For things to change on the click, onChange={e => example(e.target.value)}
+--In the parent component, be sure to think of "What needs to be SHOWN and then what needs to be READ."
+Refer to Box Generator components.
+--The props are the attributes of the component you create in the parent component.
+You can pass those attributes on to the children components using PROPS.
+The props must be contained in the parameters of the function you are using in a new component.
+----Anytime using the onClick,